maximilian-ho/how-we-teach-ourselves/docs/pdfs.md

 ![image](https://github.com/maximilian-ho/how-we-teach-ourselves/assets/94465856/3208a3c4-8dd1-4c15-a4dd-5b8fc0daf3ae)

 **Making space**
 When there's no space on a page to add a note, we duplicate the page.
-We then delete the bottom half from the top page, and the top half from the bottom page.
+We then delete the bottom of the top page, and the top of the bottom page.
 This creates plenty of empty space that we crop out after adding our notes.

 ![image](https://github.com/maximilian-ho/articles/assets/94465856/23940f6c-44f0-491b-8369-66aa301fc9ec)